Fantom-foundation/go-opera/docs/architecture.md

 2. Because C knows that A told the message to B, it has a rough order
     > of when the message was received.
 Before C and before B

 All we want to achieve is ordering.
-What the message was doesn’t matter, we simply want to know when it was received.
+What the message was doesn't matter, we simply want to know when it was received.
 So let’s add another message.